Falls & Hearing Loss Find Answers

 If you or a loved one have fallen unexpectedly and experienced an injury, it’s important to consult with a medical professional to determine the exact reason for your accident and what you can do to prevent such occurrences in the future.

 Hearing aids are not a safeguard against falls, but they can be helpful for alleviating the symptoms of hearing loss and helping you live your best and most fulfilling life.
+By design, hearing aids help your ear capture and process more sounds, and that increase in sounds that your ears can process gives your body more sensory “landmarks” to reference in maintaining your natural equilibrium, helping you stay better balanced.

 Today’s hearing aids are available in a range of styles to suit a variety of lifestyles, ages and types of hearing loss.
 Click the link below to book a free appointment with a Beltone hearing care professional and begin your journey to better hearing.